presscustomizr/hueman-addons/readme.md

 ## Changelog ##
+= 1.0.3 : May 5th, 2016 =
+* added : lang domain for plugin translation

 = 1.0.2 : May 5th, 2016 =
 * fixed : Share bar blocking view in mobile
 * fixed : Add Share Class Only When Sharebar Active